vimalanandans/Middleware/README.md

 The Bezirk middleware is developer-friendly, user-centric, and privacy-respecting glue for the Internet of Things.

+## Build Dependencies

+- Latest version of the JDK
+- (Optional) Latest version of Android Studio

+To build and test the middleware run: `./gradlew check`

+To build the Bezirk API JavaDocs: `./gradlew :core:bezirk-middleware-api:javadoc`

+To build and run the Java SE test app (convenient for quick sanity checks): `./gradlew :java:testApp:run`

 ## Vision

 The more compelling subsets of the Internet of Things dream involve cooperation across devices diverse